CatalogueLegacies/antconc.github.io/_episodes/07-collocates.md

 * Relative spatial arrangements ("behind her", "stand behind", "close behind") are important features of the corpus.
 * There are suggestions that the cataloguing used a relatively controlled vocabulary and phrasing: for example, if we click on the word "pen" almost all of the forty-two occurances are for the phrase ‘a pen behind his ear’.
 * Proper names ("Canning", "Castlereagh", "Napoleon", "Wellington") are frequent, tend to occur in proximity to spatial words like "behind", and tend to appear before the word "behind", suggesting they they appear towards the front of the satirical prints described in the corpus.

+## From collocation to curatorial voice

+The `Collocates` tab enables you to create a statistical overview of a corpus.
+The following tasks suggest some of the ways this AntConc tool might be used to analyse 'voice' in a corpus of catalogue data.